 - Work on improving the functionality and design of the other 80% of content that could actually have a larger impact on conversions.

 Whilst many critics will proclaim that the 80/20 Rule has no basis in web design and that it is not an accurate representation of how a user’s eyes are drawn to different areas of the page, there are an equal amount of advocates who strongly believe that following this design principle will help to garner much better results.
 So, what does this mean for designers and website owners who are looking for ways to boost their image?
 Essentially, it means you can choose to follow the Rule or to disregard it altogether.

-Before you continue reading this post, I would like to recommend some of our other articles about this topic, such as 15+ Amazing jQuery Typography Plugins, 35 Most Popular Freelance Websites to Earn Money in 2017 or 20 Great Examples of Parallax Scrolling Websites.Dont forget to subscribe to our RSS-feed, become our fan on Facebook or follow us on Twitter.
+Before you continue reading this post, I would like to recommend some of our other articles about this topic, such as 15 Best Responsive Website Design & Development Companies of 2017, 15+ Amazing jQuery Typography Plugins or 35 Most Popular Freelance Websites to Earn Money in 2017.Dont forget to subscribe to our RSS-feed, become our fan on Facebook or follow us on Twitter.